xbmc/repo-scripts/service.subtitles.opensubtitles-com/README.md

 REST API implementation based on tomburke25 [python-opensubtitles-rest-api](https://github.com/tomburke25/python-opensubtitles-rest-api)

+v1.0.8 (2025-10-07)
+- performs a query to kodi library if imdb or tmdb ID is missing (thanks you cvanderkam)

 v1.0.7 (2025-08-26)
 - added IMDB and TMDB collection on files for more accurate search to the API